 A common complaint about online auctions for consumer goods is the presence of "snipers," who place bids in the final seconds of sequential ascending auctions with predetermined ending times.
-Roth and Ockenfels (2002) and Bajari and Hortaçsu (2003) conjecture that snipers are best-responding to the existence of "incremental" bidders that bid up to their valuation only as they are outbid.
+The literature conjectures that snipers are best-responding to the existence of "incremental" bidders that bid up to their valuation only as they are outbid.
 Snipers aim to catch these incremental bidders at a price below their reserve, with no time to respond.
 As a consequence, these incremental bidders may experience regret when they are outbid at the last moment at a price below their reservation value.
 We measure the effect of this experience on a new buyer's propensity to participate in future auctions.
-We also consider an alternative explanation, rooted in the behavioral literature on the endowment effect.
-Bidders may gradually develop an attachment to the object while they are the high bidder, implying that the regret should increase with time spent in the lead.
-We show that the two narratives are econometrically separable, and estimate them using a carefully selected subset of auctions from eBay.com.
+We show the effect to be causal using a carefully selected subset of auctions from eBay.com and instrumental variables estimation strategy.
+Bidders respond to sniping quite strongly and are between 4 and 18 percent less likely to return to the platform.